tiesen243/yuki/README.md

 ## Quick Start

 > **Note**
 > The [db](./packages/db) package is preconfigured to use PostgreSQL.
 If you're using something else, make the necessary modifications to the [schema](./packages/db/prisma/schema.prisma) as well as the [client](./packages/db/src/index.ts).
+Neon is a serverless database, so it can be used with Next.js edge functions.
+If you're using a different database, you can use the [Prisma Accelerate](https://www.prisma.io/accelerate) package to do the same.
 > To get it running, follow the steps below:

 ### 1. Setup dependencies